 Hugh, a Scottish tourist, is currently on a long trip to Vietnam.
-He has visited many places such as Ho Chi Minh City, Hue, Da Nang, Hanoi... and spent time experiencing a variety of street foods at affordable prices.
+He has visited many places such as: Ho Chi Minh City, Hue, Da Nang, Hanoi... and spent time experiencing a variety of street foods at affordable prices.

-Recently, during a trip to explore Hanoi cuisine , Hugh had the opportunity to enjoy a rustic yet equally attractive noodle soup dish.
+Recently, during a trip to explore Hanoi cuisine , Hugh had the opportunity to enjoy a rustic yet equally attractive noodle dish.
 That is bun doc mung.

 The place he stopped was a restaurant on Bat Dan Street, Hoan Kiem District.
-The restaurant has been open for 26 years and is a familiar dining destination for locals and foreign tourists thanks to its famous bun doc mung dish.
+The restaurant has been open for 26 years and is a familiar dining address for locals and foreign tourists thanks to its famous bun doc mung dish.

-happy bun 1.jpg
+bun doc mung 1.jpg

 Hugh enjoys bun doc mung at a sidewalk restaurant on Bat Dan street.

-According to the Western guest's observation, the noodle shop has a rather modest space, so he decided to sit and eat on the sidewalk to have a real local experience, while easily observing the surrounding streets.
+According to the Western customer's observation, the noodle shop has a rather modest space, so he decided to sit and eat on the sidewalk to have a real local experience, while easily observing the surrounding streets.

 water spinach noodles.gif